-In this destination report, we will explore the city of Dubrovnik in Croatia in the off-season winter month of early March when the city is completely devoid of tourist crowds.
+In this trip report we visit the city of Dubrovnik in Croatia in the off-season winter month of (early) March when the city is completely devoid of tourist crowds.

 Already when I walked off the plane into an empty terminal, took a shuttle bus with only a handful of other tourists in it, and walked from the bus stop to my Dubrovnik apartment I started to realise just how empty the city was.